 Thriving at Work Programme

-The Thriving at Work training course is designed to help you and your staff develop a range of evidence-based coping skills and strategies for the stress and anxiety often associated within contemporary work environments.
+The Thriving at Work training programme is designed to help you and your staff develop a range of evidence-based coping skills and strategies for the stress and anxiety often associated within contemporary work environments, and to develop resilience to on-going challenges.

-A central tenet of the programme, which is built firmly upon the proven tools and techniques drawn from Cognitive Behavioural Therapy (CBT), is that anybody can learn to make changes to their ‘thinking’ patterns and ‘beliefs’ in order to become more resilient to life’s problems and challenges, in both work and non-work environments.
+A central tenet of the programme, which is built firmly upon the proven tools and techniques drawn from our advanced Tranceformental CBT programme, is that anybody can learn to make changes to their ‘thinking’ patterns and ‘beliefs’ in order to develop resilience to life’s problems and challenges, in both work and non-work environments.

 This is achieved through:

-(a) developing a degree of insight into our own individual ‘perceptual models’ and ‘limiting beliefs‘ that determine how we ultimately ‘feel’ about any given situation, and
+(a) Developing a degree of insight into our own individual ‘perceptual models’, core-values and ‘limiting beliefs’ that determine how we ultimately ‘feel’ or ‘experience’ any given situation, and

 These perceptual models are known as ‘belief systems’ and we use them to make sense of events or experiences.
 Belief systems are either ’empowering’ or ‘limiting’ for the individual.